aragon/taiko-contracts/TEST_TREE.md

-│   │   ├── It approve should revert (when currently appointed by a signer listed on creation) │   │   ├── It canApprove should return false (when unlisted on creation, unappointed now) │   │   └── It approve should revert (when unlisted on creation, unappointed now) │   ├── When calling hasApproved passed
+│   │   ├── It approve should revert (when currently appointed by a signer listed on creation) │   │   ├── It canApprove should return false (when unlisted on creation, unappointed now) │   │   └── It approve should revert (when unlisted on creation, unappointed now) │   ├── When calling hasApproved being passed
-│   │   └── It hasApproved should return false until approved │   ├── When calling canExecute and execute passed
-│   │   ├── It canExecute should return true, always
+│   │   └── It hasApproved should return false until approved │   ├── When calling canExecute and execute being passed │   │   ├── It canExecute should return true, always
 │   │   ├── It execute should work, when called by anyone │   │   ├── It execute should emit an event, when called by anyone